 Another tear slipped.

-Kagome sighed and pushed herself to her feet.
+Kagome sighed softly and pushed herself to her feet, forcing her body to move despite the leaden feeling that had seeped into her very bones, as though her body were fighting against the inevitable.
 She'd fretted over her decision for the last four days while they journeyed back to Kaede's village.
 She'd agonized over what she should do with the jewel.
 It had occurred to her that she alone could banish the jewel forever—the beautiful stone that had caused so much pain to so many for far, far too long.
 Sometime during the falling shadows of night, sometime as she'd lay awake in the quiet, sometime as she'd shifted her gaze to the exhausted hanyou who slept, sitting with his back against the wall and his arms wrapped around the ancient sword he held so dear, the answer had come to her in a whisper, in a fragment of understanding: an answer so simple yet so complex, and she knew—knew—that it was meant to be this way.
 She knew now what to do with it: the cursed jewel, the Shikon no Tama.
-Remembering InuYasha as he had stood on that cliff, as he had looked so horrifically broken while Kikyou faded from sight, what else could Kagome do?
+The memory of InuYasha as he had stood on that cliff, as he had looked so horrifically broken while Kikyou faded from sight, what else could Kagome do?

 Stepping out of the line of trees on the edge of the small clearing, she could see the Bone Eater's Well—an unremarkable relic that most could pass by without giving it a moment's notice.
 Hesitating before she moved closer, she frowned thoughtfully, fastening the thin gold chain that held the jewel around her neck.
 Curiously, InuYasha hadn't tried to take it from her even once since it had been completed.
 Then again, he'd been so quiet, so oblivious to everyone and everything, that Kagome didn't think he even sensed it when she had slipped away as the sun rose this morning.
 She had only stopped long enough to do one last thing after kissing her fingertips, only to blow gently, careful not to wake any of them,.
 She willed her friends to understand, not to be too upset with her, as they slept.